godotengine/godot-docs/classes/class_audioeffectamplify.rst

 | *Getter* | get_volume_db()      |
 +----------+----------------------+

-Amount of amplification.
+Amount of amplification in decibels.
 Positive values make the sound louder, negative values make it quieter.
 Value can range from -80 to 24.
 Default value: ``0``.